-From abolition to civil rights, Christians have historically been found on the wrong side of history and the wrong side of truth when they allow their faith to be hijacked by modern day Pharisees seeking power and influence rather than truth and righteousness and the heart of God.
+From abolition to civil rights, Christians have historically been found on the wrong side of history and the wrong side of truth when they allow their faith to be hijacked by modern-day Pharisees seeking power and influence rather than truth and righteousness and the heart of God.
 Adolf Hitler himself garnered great support among the majority of Germany’s Christians when he aligned his pursuit of power to their desires for a moral cleansing of Germany.

-Following modern day Pharisees is not only wrong – it’s a trap.
+Following modern-day Pharisees is not only wrong – it’s a trap.

 The Costs of Losing the Moral High Ground

 There are public policy and social issues that require input and consideration of moral judgments.
-Historically in American politics the church and Christianity has played a significant role in these areas.
+Historically in American politics, the church and Christianity have played a significant role in these areas.
 Beginning in the late 1970s and continuing to today that role was formalized and organized within the organizations and voices of the Religious Right.
 What happens however when those voices and those organizations are no longer believed?
 What happens when their judgments are no longer seen as legitimate but merely another political opinion?

-Most Christians hold a Biblical and faith based values position on issues such as gay marriage, abortion, capital punishment, special rights for transgender people, immigration, poverty and many other issues.
+Most Christians hold a Biblical and faith-based values position on issues such as gay marriage, abortion, capital punishment, special rights for transgender people, immigration, poverty, and many other issues.
 Many leaders of the Religious Right are fairly associated with statements similar to the following: